Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 Similarly, the qualities that make for an outstanding leader will be discussed, especially in terms of strategic decision making and implementation to maximize results for the organization.
+Tools and strategies learned will expand your ability to become a more confident leader.

 - The psychological pitfalls in decision making